-Borough Market.
-The most amazing place for foodies
+Borough Market, one of the most amazing places for passionate foodies

 Today I am going to write a bit about Borough Market.
 This is the first post on my blog and it’s also the first in my Food Markets series, in which I will write about London’s food markets and I will update it with others that I will find in my travels.